Shamoon v Chief Constable of the Royal Ulster Constabulary

 Shamoon v Chief Constable of the Royal Ulster Constabulary [2003] UKHL 11 is a UK labour law case concerning the appropriate test for determining who is a comparator.

 Facts

-Ms Shamoon was a chief inspector.
-She did appraisals of the constables in the Urban Traffic Branch.
+Ms Shamoon was a chief inspector in the police force, where part of her duties included conducting appraisals of other police officers.
 Her appraisal duties were removed from her after complaints were made about the way she did them.
 She was dismissed and made a claim under the Sex Discrimination (Northern Ireland) Order 1976, which is the same as the SDA 1975, and now found in the Equality Act 2010.

 The Employment Tribunal held that there was sex discrimination.
 It said that the appropriate comparators were two male chief inspectors who were in the same branch and had the same duties, in which they continued, but who had not had complaints against them.
 The Northern Ireland Court of Appeal held that her claim failed because the two comparators she pointed to who had done similar appraisals had had no complaints made against them.